BognarB/derby-guide/README.md

 Part 1 - Setup Your Machine
 ===========================

-First of all you are going to need to set up your machine.
+First of all you are going to need to install a few tools.

 ### Homebrew

-Homebrew is a great way to install development software on a Mac.
-Read more [here](http://mxcl.github.io/homebrew/) Download and install homebrew with:
+Homebrew is a great way to install software on a Mac and we will use it to install some of the software needed by Derby.
+Read more about homebrew [here](http://mxcl.github.io/homebrew/) and download and install homebrew with:

 ```bash
 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"